Best things to do in Aizu Wakamatsu

 Where to eat

-The cuisine in Aizu Wakamatsu is famous throughout Japan’s Tohoku region and beyond, gaining a reputation for it’s “B Gourmet” dishes.
-Sauce Katsudon, Wappa Meshi, and Kitakata ramen are just three of the local specialities.
-In this section we introduce two of the restaurants we ate at and would highly recommend to anyone visiting.
+The cuisine in Aizu Wakamatsu is famous throughout Japan’s Tohoku region and beyond, gaining a reputation for its “B Gourmet” dishes.
+Sauce Katsudon, Wappa Meshi, and Kitakata Ramen are just three of the local specialities.
+In this section, we introduce two of the restaurants we ate at and would highly recommend to anyone visiting.

 Tagoto